deeptechlabs/tuner.algo.evolutionary/README.md

-# Evolutionary Search on Hyperparameter Spaces
+# Evolutionary Search for Hyperparameter Optimization

+Copyright by Dendi Suhubdy, 2018